March 2026 DRAFT Minutes

 A: Because there are places down there that needed to be accessed from the village.
 If Mill Drove North was closed off the traffic would need to go through Moulton Chapel and past the Weston Hills primary school.

-Left turn out and right turn in, but this wasn’t done.
+It was suggested that it be Left turn out one end and right turn in the other, but this wasn’t implemented.

 Problem with Mill Drove is not the junction with the A16, it’s at the crossroads.